-Prithviraj-Biju Menon Duo's Ayyappanum Koshiyum: The First Look Poster Is Out!
+Prithviraj Sukumaran-Biju Menon Duo's Ayyappanum Koshiyum: The First Look Poster Is Out!

 Ayyappanum Koshiyum, the upcoming project which features Prithviraj Sukumaran and Biju Menon in the title roles, has been slated to hit the theatres by the beginning of 2020.
 Recently, Prithviraj and Biju, the lead actors revealed the official first look poster of Ayyappanum Koshiyum through their official social media pages.

-The simple yet beautiful first look poster hints that the movie is a feel-good entertainer which depicts the peculiar bond between the titular characters Ayyappan, who is a Sub Inspector of Police and Koshi, an ex-military man who hails from Kattappana.
+The simple yet impressive first look poster hints that the movie is a feel-good entertainer which depicts the peculiar bond between the titular characters Ayyappan and Koshi and their contrasting personalities.
 Biju Menon appears as Ayyappan in the movie, while Prithviraj essays the role of Koshi.

 View this post on Instagram